-The mission of the College of Agriculture, Health, and Natural Resources is leadership, scholarships inquiry, and service.
+Welcome to the Doctoral Program in Physical Therapy at the University of Connecticut.
+Our Physical Therapy Program is dedicated to excellence as demonstrated through national recognition.
 We work to develop students with strong ethical standards who become educators, clinicians, practitioners, researchers, scholars, and leaders dedicated to improving education, health and wellness for all children and adults, and by so doing, strive to improve and enhance the quality of life in our ever changing society.